Student Affairs

 Football

 Clemson’s first Homecoming football game took place in 1922.
 Since then, a game has been hosted in Memorial Stadium each Saturday of Homecoming Week.
-In 1994, The Tiger newspaper released its first-ever Homecoming and Football Traditions edition, where the Tigers hosted Wake Forest, as they also will this season on October 7.
+In 1994, The Tiger newspaper released its first-ever Homecoming and Football Traditions edition, where the Tigers hosted Wake Forest.

 The football game is seen as a main event to conclude Homecoming Week, bringing in thousands of students, family and alumni to celebrate Clemson as their home.
 With a stadium as prominent as Death Valley, there is no question that the Tigers make Homecoming extra special when they take the field.